Lichtso/curve_cad/README.md

 ## Specials > Bezier CAD

+### Fillet
+Select spline points to round them by inserting arcs.
+Only works on corners between straight lines with handle type "vector".

 ### Boolean
 Select exactly two bezier splines to combine their area into a new one by union, intersection or difference.